Saturday, November 30, 2024

 If you would have asked me ten years ago if I had skills for both, I would have said yes, and I would have been wrong.
 When I became triggered through upset or conflict, I’d regress to a place where I could only really see my own truth.
 I’d need him to understand it, to validate it, and ultimately to hold it up as the final and real truth.

-Growing for me has meant being able the midst of hurt to regulate my own emotions enough to see – fully see – that there is another human on the other side whose thoughts, feelings, and beliefs were valid, even when in seeming opposition to mine.
+Growing for me has meant being able in the midst of hurt to regulate my own emotions enough to see – fully see – that there is another human on the other side whose thoughts, feelings, and beliefs were valid, even when in seeming opposition to mine.
 I’ll be honest, it’s annoying AF to do.
 But it’s been the only way to have a mature partnership.

 This is sometimes referred to as solipsism - a difficulty in seeing a reality outside that of your own mind.
 My own theory is that it is connected to a lack of self-awareness, this being the ability to stand above your own immediate thoughts, feelings, impulses and appetites - and to successfully direct and regulate these through the use of our reasoning powers.